 The college is able to compete for the best graduate talent through the Bredesen Center, in partnership with Oak Ridge National Laboratory, and the highly competitive UT Chancellor's Graduate Fellowship program.

 UT boasts new state-of-the-art engineering facilities, including the recently opened Min Kao Electrical Engineering and Computer Science Building, which supports the largest department in the college.
 The John D. Tickle Engineering Building, which houses our Civil & Environmental Engineering and Industrial & Systems Engineering Departments, opened in the fall of 2013.
 The college will also have faculty members in the Joint Institute for Advanced Materials building that is under construction.

 The college is home to several research centers and collaborative research initiatives.
 We invite you to explore the links on these pages to learn more about ongoing research, our various academic programs, and the support that we provide to researchers pursuing external funding.

 As the depth and breadth of the College of Engineering's faculty quality and capabilities of our facilities have grown, the college's research portfolio has diversified.
-From whirligig beetles here on Earth to the bug-like rover traversing Mars, some of the more recent COE research ventures include
+From developing alternative treatments for heart-valve disease to improving nuclear safety and efficiency, some of the more recent COE research ventures include: